 If my child has symptoms and needs to be tested, who else in my household needs to be tested?

 If your child is the only member of your household who has symptoms, they are the only one who needs to be tested at that time.
+All other household members, even if asymptomatic, are required to stay home from school and work until the child receives a negative COVID-19 test result or an alternative diagnosis by a health care professional.
 They must self-isolate at home away from the other members of the household.
 Note that if the sick child is young and cannot isolate apart from other household members, a parent or caregiver must also isolate with the child away from other household members.
-If anyone in the household develops COVID-19 symptoms, they should self-isolate immediately and get tested.

 If your child’s test result is positive, public health will contact you and give you further direction about isolation and testing for the other members of the household.

 If my child has symptoms, when can they go back to school?

 If your child has any symptoms, you should talk with a doctor/health care provider to get advice or an assessment or call your local assessment centre to book a COVID-19 test.